 You need to verify Dota 2’s game cache integrity if you want to fix the problem that causes Dota 2 FPS to drop.

 In order to do this, you need to start off by switching to a single display mode and then follow the steps we presented carefully.

 - Don’t forget to restart Dota 2 after each match to reset game memory.

-- Disable unnecessary background processes, so that Steam and Dota2 can better access your computer’s resources.
+- Disable unnecessary background processes from Task Manager, so that Steam and Dota2 can better access your computer’s resources.

 - On low-end PCs, turn off the Adobe Flash Player process running in the background.